kunalbandale/C_CPP_DSA-/README.md

 # C CPP DSA

-This repository is dedicated to storing daily C, C++, and DSA (Data Structures and Algorithms) codes Guided by Head of Department Dr. Balaji Shetty Sir
+This repository is dedicated to storing daily C, C++, and DSA (Data Structures and Algorithms)

 ## Structure
 The repository is organized into the following sections: